margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the man singing with the Consortium in Memphis
 * Gratitude for Muslim prayers
 * Gratitude for the world history teacher at Norfolk Academy
+* Grateful for the sound of the dishwasher

 ## What Can America Achieve?
 Diamante Poems ##
 Despair,